Red Raider Orientation

 Expedite graduation...decrease financial load.

 The College Level Examination Program (CLEP) is a nationally standardized credit by exam program.
 Knowledgeable students may earn college credit in specified subjects allowing them to take more advanced courses.
-Please note that CLEP testing is optional and is offered year round on a weekly basis.
+Please note that CLEP testing is optional and is offered year-round on a weekly basis.
 CLEP testing will be available daily during Red Raider Orientation.
-Tests are computer-based and scores are received immediately for advisement and registration purposes.
+Tests are computer-based, and scores are received immediately for advisement and registration purposes.
 The standards for achieving course credit are set by each individual university.
-Please see below a list of CLEP courses and scores accepted by Texas Tech University.
-For a full list of CLEP exams Texas Tech accepts Click Here
+Please click on this link to see a list of CLEP courses and scores accepted by Texas Tech University.
+View a full list of CLEP exams accepted at Texas Tech.

-Academic Testing Services can no longer accept the $80.00 payment to CLEP.
-You must register and pay the $80.00 CLEP fee by visiting https://clepportal.collegeboard.org/myaccount Your online registration does NOT include your appointment at Academic Testing Services and you will be required to pay the $49.00 payment to Texas Tech on the test day.
-When purchasing your CLEP exam, your first name and last name must MATCH EXACTLY as they appear on your government issued ID when checking in to Academic Testing Services for your exam.
+Academic Testing Services can no longer accept the $89.00 payment to CLEP.
+You must register and pay the $89.00 CLEP fee by visiting https://clepportal.collegeboard.org/myaccount.
+Your online registration does NOT include your appointment at Academic Testing Services, and you will be required to pay the $49.00 payment to Texas Tech on the test day.
+When purchasing your CLEP exam, your first name and last name must MATCH EXACTLY as they appear on your government-issued ID when checking in to Academic Testing Services for your exam.
 Please visit https://clep.collegeboard.org/clep-exam-registration-tutorial for a video tutorial of the CLEP registration process.

 CLEP exams begin at 2:00 PM.
-Individuals will be accommodated on a first come, first serve basis.
+Individuals will be accommodated on a first-come, first-served basis.
 Seating is limited.
-You must show up 30 minutes prior to a test session.
-Be sure you bring your driver's license and your $49.00 payment as well as your College Board issued voucher.
+You must arrive 30 minutes prior to a test session.
+Be sure you bring your driver's license and your $49.00 payment, as well as your College Board-issued voucher.

 Steps to follow for CLEP testing: